HenrikSamuelsson/reading-cpp-crash-course/exercises/exercise-03-01/exercise-03-01.md

 There is an buffer in a part of the code that handles incoming requests and the check for if the request fits into the buffer is missing.
 If a specially malformed request is sent to it by an attacker, it could be used to cause code of the attacker's choice to run on the server.

 C++ does not have built in automatic checks of buffer overflow due to that mechanics would cost resources, making the program run a little bit slower.
+It is up to the programmer to implement the buffer overflow check if deemed needed.